consbio/mbtileserver/README.md

 If `redirect` option is provided, the server also listens on port 80 and redirects to port 443.

 If the `--tls` option is provided, the Let's Encrypt Terms of Service are accepted automatically on your behalf.
 Please review them [here](https://letsencrypt.org/repository/).
 Certificates are cached in a `.certs` folder created where you are executing `mbtileserver`.
 Please make sure this folder can be written by the `mbtileserver` process or you will get errors.
+Certificates are not requested until the first request is made to the server.
+We recommend that you initialize these after startup by making a request against `https://<hostname>/services` and watching the logs from the server to make sure that certificates were processed correctly.
+Common errors include Let's Encrypt not being able to access your server at the domain you provided. `localhost` or internal-only domains will not work.

+If either `--cert` or `--tls` are provided, the default port is 443.

 You can also set up server config using environment variables instead of flags, which may be more helpful when deploying in a docker image.
 Use the associated flag to determine usage.
 The following variables are available: